bobgautier/rjgtoys-xc/doc/source/overview.rst

 In the above example, suppose you wanted to know the spec that had caused the exception.
 In this simple example it's easy enough to get at (in `data`) but that may not be so straightforward in real code.

-The exception should (IMHO) provide information about its own cause, but in this case the only way to do that is to examine the string representation of the exception::
+The exception should provide information about its own cause, but in this case the only way to do that is to examine the string representation of the exception::

     try: